 Do you want to bulk upload WordPress media files using FTP?

-By default, WordPress does not allow you to upload media files via FTP, which can be annoying for users who want to bulk upload files at once.
+By default, you can’t upload media files to WordPress via FTP.
+This can be frustrating for website owners who want to save time by uploading lots of files at once.

 In this article, we will show you how to easily bulk upload WordPress media files using FTP.